zpplibs/zpp-cli/README.md

-# zpp - a build tool for seamless build and cross-compilation
+# zpp - a build tool for c/c++ with seamlessss cross-compilation via the zig toolchain

 ## Prepare build
 ```sh